jobelche/Empirical-Accuracy/README.md

 ## Data is king... a better system
 Use every peice of data.
 Every shot not recorded is wasted data.

-### Group size is less useful.
-Stop basing your system enterly off group size (extreme spread).
-Each piece of data added (increasing sample size) makes your data as a whole more accurate.
-You are paying for the ammo; the least you can do is log every shot.
-Record the distance from Point of Aim (x and y) and muzzle velocity (if you have a chronograph).
-Extreme Spread tells you how bad the two worst shots were.
-Small group sizes limits the chance of a higher extreme spread.
-Ignoring "fliers" is intruducing personal bias to the system.
-Combine all this and its a receipe for deceit.

 ### Make a baseline
 In its most general sense, a baseline is a starting point or a reference point against which future measurements, observations, or comparisons are made.
 It represents the initial state or condition before a change, intervention, or experiment is introduced.